Bechyně: Administrative division

+Etymology

+The name is derived from the Czech personal name Bech, meaning "Bech's".

 Geography

-Bechyně is located about 19 km southwest of Tábor.
+Bechyně is located about 19 km southwest of Tábor and 34 km north of České Budějovice.
 It lies in the Tábor Uplands.
-The town lies on a promontory above the confluence of the Lužnice River and Smutná brook.
-Another brook called Židova strouha also flows into the river in the municipal territory.
+The highest point is at 475 m above sea level.
+The town lies on a promontory above the confluence of the Lužnice and Smutná rivers.
+A brook called Židova strouha also flows into the river in the municipal territory.